 With the advent of AI and Machine learning, the demand for analysts has escalated.
-Any engineering industry that requires interpretation of data to make strategic decisions needs an analyst.
+Any engineering industry that requires the interpretation of data to make strategic decisions needs an analyst.

 Materials are the building blocks of the final product and part of the finished goods.
 For example, construction materials like brick, cement, etc., are the necessary blocks to form the entire tower or database to develop a web application are the materials.
-The onus is on managers to enlist every constituent required and accumulate them before the project’s onset.
+Therefore, the onus is on managers to enlist every constituent required and accumulate them before the project’s onset.

 Other than the above-mentioned primary resources, engineering projects require additional resources like: